-This hub is a free crochet pattern for a High Low Cocktail Dress for Barbie.
+This is a free crochet pattern for the high-low cocktail dress for Barbie.
 This pattern is specifically designed for the Barbie Basics doll (or Model Muse).
 For more on body type differences, please visit Crocheting for Your Barbie Doll.

 Note: I made the skirt with the intention of making the seam invisible.
 The pattern already includes the instruction on how to do so.

 Row 1: Ch 32, dc in the third ch from hook, dc in each ch across, turn.
 (30)

 Row 2: Ch 2 (this turning ch does not count as dc from here throughout), (dc in the next 9 sts, 2 dc in the next st) 3 times, turn.
 (33)

 Row 3: Ch 2, (dc in the next 10 sts, 2 dc in the next st) 3 times, turn.
 (36)

 Rnd 4: Ch 2, dc in each st across, join with sl st on first dc (not the turning ch!), turn.
 (36)